Harbourmaster: Civilian and naval officers

+Netherlands

+In the Netherlands, a civilian harbour master exercises authority over an individual port, including those of Rotterdam and Amsterdam, being responsible for regulation and maritime pilots.

 United Kingdom and Canada

+In the UK, harbour masters can be civilian or military.
+For example, in the River Clyde, Scotland, the Clydeport and Peel Ports Harbour Master is a civilian who exercises authority over commercial shipping while the KHM Clyde (King's Harbour Master Clyde) exercises authority over naval vessels and the waters around HMNB Clyde.

 In the United Kingdom and Canada, a person that is appointed to superintend a dockyard port and ensures the port is secure for civilian and military shipping is known as a King's Harbour Master (or Queen's Harbour Master during the reign of a queen).
 In Canada, the position is also called a capitaine de port de Sa Majesté in French (lit.
 'His Majesty's Captain of the Port').
 Although legislation does not require it, most KHMs are officers from the naval service.
 King's Harbour Masters are entitled to fly their own flag.
 The flag flown by British KHMs is a white-bordered Union Flag with a white central disc bearing the initials "KHM" beneath a crown.
 Canadian KHMs fly a similar flag, a white-bordered flag of Canada with a white central disc bearing the initials "K.H.M." above the crown and "C.P.S.M. below it.

+Commercial or statutory port authorities may also designate and empower a civilian harbour master.
+Under the Harbours, Docks and Piers Clauses Act 1847 the harbour master is assigned powers allowing them to "remove any Wreck or other Obstruction to the Harbour, Dock, or Pier, or the Approaches to the same."
+The port harbour master may also give directions for the regulations of vessels going in or out of the harbour, as well as their positions in the harbour and whether they can land passengers, cargo or take on ballast water in the harbour.